 Sal Salis is committed to protecting the prolific beauty of the Ningaloo Reef and Cape Range Peninsula.
 We’re guests of the marine life and animals in the ancient ranges.
-Eco-luxe means you’ll enjoy all the key comforts, leaving barely a footprint in the sand behind.
+Eco-luxury means you’ll enjoy all the key comforts, leaving barely a footprint in the sand behind.

 An experience that will never haunt your conscience, every stay with Sal Salis is actually helping enhance the environment.